 “A floater.
 Nothing harder to solve than a floater.
 No prints, body’s usually bloated, it’s next to impossible.
 All right, I say we push it out and hope the current pushes it down to the next precinct.”

-Wisely—(if that word applies for something like this—set, like the series, in the 70s, its a silly homage done with affection instead of condescension: Stiller, Wilson and Mr. Dogg are perfectly cast to send-up the posing and roughhousing that characterized the series, obviously inspired by rule-breaker-cop flicks like Dirty Harry. *
+Wisely—if that word applies for something like this—set, like the series, in the 70s, it’s a silly homage done with affection instead of condescension: Stiller, Wilson and Mr. Dogg are perfectly cast to send-up the posing and roughhousing that characterized the series, obviously inspired by rule-breaker-cop flicks like Dirty Harry and Freebie And The Bean. *

 Amusing ‘period’ music score by Theodore Shapiro complements the gags and gunfire.
 Wardrobe and hairstyles are spot-on.
 Screenplay is from John O’Brien, Scot Armstrong and director Phillips.
 The $60,000,000 entree was a hit, racking $170,268,000.